Trademark Registration in .

 - Shape trademarks

-Once you have decided the type of trademark you want to register, you can proceed with the registration process.
-This includes:
+Once you have decided the type of trademark you want to register, you can proceed with the Australia trademark registration.

 How to register a trademark in Australia?